 - Brilliant cleaning performance that leaves behind a refreshing original scent

-- Powerful detergent for an exceptional deep clean
+- Powerful stain-fighting combination for a premium clean

-- Great for everyday laundry and to fight tough stains
+- Great for everyday laundry and to help fight tough stains

 4. Adjust the Settings of Your Washing Machine

 Depending on the fabric of your clothes, set your washing machine’s temperature as high as possible.
 Also, if your laundry machine has “sanitary cycle” and “super hot” settings, utilize them for as long as your fabric allows.

 Normally, clothes with cotton fabric or a mixture of cotton and other fabrics will withstand these settings without getting discolored.
 This is a tried and tested way of removing stubborn stains, even with poor detergents.

 - 5 Wash Cycles; 3 Water Levels; Electronic Controls with digital display

 - See-thru Glass Lid; Detergent Dispenser; Adjustable Legs

 - Auto unbalance detection; Auto shutoff